ilay122/Chess-Project/README.md

 # Chess C++
-Chess Game written in C++ using principles of OOP and polymorphism
+Chess Game written in C++ using principles of OOP and polymorphism.
+Using SFML 2.4.2

 TODO LIST:
 - [ ] UI Changes